 - Paperwork: - Check that attendance is the same as class list.
-Contact Global supervisor if there are any discrepancies. - Setup the computer and the projector and speakers if required - Complete Worksite Hazard Assessment Form

-- Set out Manuals, pre-trip/backing sheet, and other material for each client. - Complete Evaluation sheets and make sure licenses are valid and names and dates are legible. - Make sure rental keys are picked up and returned to appropriate location - Give white copy of completed evaluation to Global with copy of attendance list with irregularities noted.
+Contact Global supervisor if there are any discrepancies. - Set up the computer and the projector and speakers if required. - Complete Worksite Hazard Assessment Form - Set out Manuals, pre-trip/backing sheet, and other material for each client. - Complete Evaluation sheets and make sure licenses are valid and names and dates are legible. - Make sure rental keys are picked up and returned to appropriate location. - Give a white copy of the completed evaluation to Global with a copy of the attendance list with irregularities noted.
 Check with lead as to where those are to be deposited. - Return yellow copy of completed evaluation with ten-question quiz, and attendance list to FSI.
-Attendance list must include any no shows or irregularities.
+The attendance list must include no shows or irregularities.